 The Whidbey Clay Center was opened by Cara Jung in 2019.
-The studio was originally established in Freeland by Tina Beard.
-Cara first joined as a member; then purchased the studio when Tina was looking for a buyer.
+The studio was originally established in Freeland more than ten years ago and has changed ownership and names a few times (The Paint Escape, Backdoor Clay).
+Cara first joined as a member; then purchased the studio in 2019.
 The current Whidbey Clay Center is three times larger than the original space, and the membership has grown from 15 potters at the beginning to 60 now.

 Cara’s love for pottery and ceramics started 20 years ago.
-She went to a small college in Iowa and studied art.
-After graduation she apprenticed with potters in the Midwest.
+She went to a small college in Iowa and studied art and communication.
+After graduation she apprenticed with potters in Door County, Wisconsin.
 She also did some production pottery at a studio in Minnesota.
-Cara earned an MPA in Ceramics from PennWest in 2008.
+Cara earned an MFA in Ceramics from PennWest in 2008.

 One of the recent changes to the Whidbey Clay Center has been the addition of a gallery where the work of the members can be displayed and sold.
-Individual members are also featured on the website: www.whidbeyclaycenter.com.
-The website also includes a listing of classes that are currently being offered.
+The website also includes a listing of classes and sales that are currently being offered.

 Anyone who would like to know more about the current opportunities and classes at the Whidbey Clay Center can get information on the website: www.whidbeyclaycenter.com.